 Garmin Fenix 6 Pro Titanium Sapphire

 Garmin Fenix 6X Pro

 The Fenix 6 is here officially, knowing all the details.
 Of course, the complete test is still to be done to know how each one of the present functions works, but that will come in a few weeks.

 I'm not just talking about how GPS or optical heart rate monitor works, but also how PacePro or GPS Expedition works in the real world, beyond the text of a specification sheet.

 I found it strange that the Pro finish was added.
 Honestly, it should be the basic model and that the entire Fenix 6 range offers maps and music playback, especially considering that the prices start at 599 euros.

-The Garmin Fenix 6 does not represent a revolution.
-It is a renewal with the expected hardware and the usual small dose of new software, at least in the "worldly" models.
+The Garmin Fenix 6 does not represent any revolution.
+It is a renewal with the expected hardware and the usual small dose of software novelties.
+At least in the "mundane" models.

 The effective increase of the screen size should be highlighted, something that other manufacturers like Polar or Suunto should also work on.
 The size of the visible frame is reduced, so that at the same circumference as previous models there is more information on the screen, with an appropriate resolution.

 But it remains to be seen whether this will affect satellite signal reception in any way, something we know all manufacturers are struggling with with the new Sony chipset.